emgyrz/ar-templater/README.md

 ## Usage

-If you use config file it must be a CommonJS module
+If you use the config file it must be a CommonJS module

 ### Node API